TWBug/GoldCardHenge/content/home/intro.en.md

     label: Read More
     href: /en/about
 items:
-  - label: The card offers an open-ended work permit issued to employment-seeking individuals that require neither pre-confirmed hiring or application through any employer.
+  - label: Open work permit.
+Work for any company you want.
     href: ""
     preview: /cms-uploads/freelancer.png
-  - label: "The spouse and children (under the age of 20) of the card holder can apply for residency in Taiwan, and lineal relatives can apply for visitor visas with a maximum stay of up to one year. "
+  - label: Stay for up to 3 years, with tax benefits for high salaries.
     href: ""
     preview: /cms-uploads/icon-benefit-family.svg
-  - label: Those that fulfill the salary condition and have stayed in Taiwan for a certain amount of time can enjoy income tax and National Health Insurance benefits.
+  - label: Bring your family.
+Your parents and grandparents can visit too!
     href: ""
     preview: /cms-uploads/tax-reduce.png
 ---